The House in Paris: Part II: The Past

 "Meetings that do not come off keep a character of their own."
 The novel's second section shifts back a decade to the story of Leopold's parents.
 The introductory pages of the section make clear that this the entire section is imaginary, perhaps a long and dramatic imaginative vision on Leopold's part.
-The section contains the information that may have been exchanged between Karen and Leopold should she have actually kept her promise to her son and arrived as scheduled that day in Paris.
+The section contains the information that might have been exchanged between Karen and Leopold should she have actually kept her promise to her son and arrived as scheduled that day in Paris.

 Karen Michaelis, ten years or so before the day of the previous section, is sailing from her native England to visit her Aunt Violet and Uncle Bill Bent at Rushbrook, County Cork, Ireland.
 Karen is escaping the pressures of her recent engagement to Ray Forrestier, ambivalent about the wedding; Ray himself is on a business trip.
 Her time with Uncle Bill and Aunt Violet is rather uneventful and uninspiring until Uncle Bill, a nervous and socially inadequate man, tells Karen that Violet is to have surgery in the coming weeks, a procedure that could prove fatal.
 Back in England, Karen finds Naomi Fisher waiting for her; she has travelled to London to see to the affairs of her recently deceased aunt, and tells Karen of her engagement to Max Ebhart, whom Karen met years before while she was one of the girls staying at Mme Fisher's house.
-Despite Karen's objections — she had always been afraid of Max — Naomi insists the three spend time together before Max and Naomi return home.
+Despite Karen's objections – she had always been afraid of Max – Naomi insists the three spend time together before Max and Naomi return home.

 During a picnic, Max and Karen come close, sharing a secret touch and holding hands.
 Afterward, Karen resigns herself to her upcoming marriage, but before too long, the Michaelis family receives news of Aunt Violet's death, and once again things are in a state of disorder.
 During this chaotic time Max telephones and speaks to Karen.
 They meet clandestinely in Boulogne and spend the day together.
 Max reveals that Mme Fisher believes her daughter is not good enough for him, but according to Max, Naomi is an acceptable match, simply because she is "like furniture or the dark", comfortable and reassuring.
 Ultimately, however, she evokes no passion in him.
 Likewise, Karen confides that she does not wish to marry Ray.
 They part, but meet again on Folkestone pier the following Saturday, spending the remainder of the day and evening in a hotel room.
 Karen awakens in the middle of the night and while examining her and Max's shared circumstances, she develops a type of unconscious awareness of Leopold, despite having no clear evidence he will eventually exist, suggested by the author in second person: "All the same, the idea of you, Leopold, began to be present with her."